 DC-3 Flying Adventure

-Fly a legendary airliner over Miami.
+Fly a legendary airliner over Florida.
 The Douglas DC-3

 is the plane that made air travel popular.
 This isn't just a ride.

 It's a chance for you to take off, fly and land a piece of aviation

 history.
 You'll be the one in the pilot's seat.

 TThis incredible "left seat" adventure takes off from Punta Gorda Airport in Punta Gorda, Florida.
 In the 1940’s, the airport was known as Punta Gorda Army Airfield and served as a combat training field for P40 Warhawk and P-41 Mustang pilots.
 From the time the war ended, until 2011, the airport was known as Charlotte County Airport.
 No special flight experience is needed.
 All you need is a pilot's license, a love of the DC-3 and a desire to learn what it's like to fly one*.

 |*Non-pilots may be able to fly if certain conditions

 Each introductory flight experience begins with a short briefing.